 - Start with generously buttering the pudding basin and add plum conserve to the bottom of the basin.

-- Put flour, baking powder, mixed spice, butter and sugar in the food processor all at once and mix together.
+- Put flour, baking powder, mixed spice, softened butter and sugar in a large bowl and mix together with the hand mixer.
+You can also use your standing mixer with paddle attachment if you prefer.
 Start adding eggs one at a time and mix until incorporated.
 Don't overmix.

 - Add pumpkin purée and mix until incorporated.

-- Pour the sponge butter onto the pudding basin on top of the plum conserve.
+- Pour the sponge batter onto the pudding basin on top of the plum conserve.

 - Cover the pudding basin with large piece of baking paper and aluminium foil and tie with a string to secure (see tips in the post above).